A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Introduction

 \subsection{Related Work}

-Transformer-based language models have enjoyed incredible success across a variety of natural language processing (NLP) tasks, including zero-shot and few-shot language tasks \cite{brown2020language}.
+Transformers are deep learning architectures based only on attention mechanisms \citep{vaswani2017attention} that do not use recurrent neural networks or convolutional neural networks.
+Transformer-based language models have enjoyed tremendous success across various natural language processing (NLP) tasks, including zero-shot and few-shot language tasks \cite{brown2020language}.
 However, these models have largely failed to solve math problems \cite{hendrycks2020measuring,MATH,rae2021scaling}.
-The failure of previous work using Transformers such as GPT-3 \cite{brown2020language} to solve problems in mathematics courses is because they were pre-trained only on text.
-This work shows that a neural network that generates programs (i.e., program synthesis) is the key to solving math and STEM courses at scale, as it turns question answering into a programming task.
-We demonstrate this using the OpenAI Codex Transformer model \cite{chen2021evaluating} that is \emph{pre-trained on text and fine-tuned on code}.
+In particular, previous work using transformers, such as GPT-3 \cite{brown2020language}, has failed to solve mathematics problems because the transformers were pre-trained on text alone.
+Using few-shot learning and chain of thought (CoT) prompting \citep{kojima2022stepbystep} improves the mathematical reasoning ability of GPT-3; however, without code, GPT-3 with few-shot learning and CoT still fails on university-level mathematics problems and the MATH benchmark.

+Pre-training a transformer is computationally expensive and often involves vast amounts of unlabeled data.
+The most common optimization objectives for pre-training language models are (1) masked word prediction: predicting a random deleted word in a sentence or predicting the next word, or (2) classifying whether two sentences follow each other.
+This computationally expensive step is usually done once, followed by a relatively fast fine-tuning step.
+In fine-tuning, the pre-trained model is tuned using a specific dataset or task.

+This work demonstrates that OpenAI's Codex \cite{chen2021evaluating}, a transformer that has been \emph{pre-trained on text} and then \emph{fine-tuned on code}, generates programs (i.e., conducts program synthesis) that solve math problems at scale and, with few-shot learning, automatically solves $81\%$ of the math course problems.

 Previous work has seen modest success on simpler or specialized mathematics problem benchmarks.
-Techniques based on co-training output to verify \cite{shen2021generate, cobbe2021training} or predict expression trees to evaluate \cite{xie2019goal,wu2020knowledge,qin2020semantically,zhang2020graph,li2020graph,liang2021mwp} are able to solve elementary school-level math problems, such as MAWPS and Math23k, with over 80\% accuracy.
-However, these approaches does not extend to high-school, math Olympiad, nor university-level courses.
-Co-training paired with graph neural networks (GNNs) to predict arithmetic expression trees is able to solve university level problems in Machine Learning \cite{tran2021solving} with up to 95\% accuracy; however this previous work is limited to numeric answers, isolated to a specific course, and does not readily generalize to other mathematics courses.
+Techniques based on co-training output to verify \cite{shen2021generate, cobbe2021training} or predict expression trees \cite{xie2019goal,wu2020knowledge,qin2020semantically,zhang2020graph,li2020graph,liang2021mwp}, such as MAWPS and Math23k, are able to solve elementary school-level math problems with over $81\%$ accuracy.
+However, these approaches do not extend to high-school, math Olympiad, or university-level courses.
+Co-training paired with graph neural networks (GNNs) to predict arithmetic expression trees is able to solve university-level problems in Machine Learning \cite{tran2021solving} with up to $95\%$ accuracy.
+However, that work is limited to numeric answers and overfits a specific course, which does not generalize to other courses.